Projects

 Please refer to the Company’s news releases for historic updates regarding the arbitration against the Republic of Peru.

-606. The Tribunal decides that the principal amount US$40.4 million due the Claimant shall bear interest at the rate of LIBOR +4% from 26 August 2019 until 30 June 2023 and at the rate of UST+5% from 1 July 2023 to the date of payment, compounded annually.
+Consequently, the Tribunal ordered Peru to compensate Lupaka in the full amount claimed, totalling US$40.4 million, plus interest, from 26 August 2019 to the date of final payment at the rate of LIBOR +4% from 26 August 2019 until 30 June 2023 and at the rate of UST+5% from 1 July 2023 to the date of payment, compounded annually.

 Costs:

-(viii) The Respondent shall fully compensate the Claimant for its costs and expenses in the amount of US $4,215,956.42, with compound interest at UST + 5% from the date of this Award to the date of final payment.
+The Tribunal ordered Peru to compensate Lupaka for the entirety of its costs and expenses claimed in the course of the arbitration amounting to US$4,215,956.42, with interest at the rate of UST+5% from the date of the Award to the date of final payment.
+As of today, the total amount awarded, including interest, exceeds US$ 65 million.

 DISTRIBUTION OF AWARD PROCEEDS WHEN RECEIVED